McCarthy cites 'progress' in US debt-ceiling talks with White House | Politics

 The two sides have tentatively reached an agreement that would raise the debt ceiling by enough to cover the country's borrowing needs through the November 2024 presidential election.
 It would boost spending on the military and veterans' care, and cap spending for many discretionary domestic programs, according to sources familiar with the talks.

 McCarthy said Republicans were also still pushing for reforms to energy permitting, including making it easier to drill for gas and oil.
+Even before a deal was reached, some members of McCarthy's restive caucus were raising objections.
+Republican Representative Dan Bishop reacted with anger to the idea of extending the debt ceiling through the next presidential election.

+"If Speaker's negotiators bring back in substance a clean debt limit increase ... one so large that it even protects Biden from the issue in the presidential ... it's war," Bishop, a member of the hardline House Freedom Caucus, wrote on Twitter on Saturday.
 STICKING POINTS

 Republicans have rejected Biden's proposed tax increases, and neither side has shown a willingness to take on the fast-growing health and retirement programs that will drive up debt sharply in the coming years.
 Biden's signature infrastructure and green-energy laws would remain intact, while the Internal Revenue Service would see its recent budget increase scaled back slightly.